 Incorporate the expectation that if you see something, say something.

-4. Proper Supervision
+4. Ensure Proper Supervision

 The two-person rule is a common requirement for volunteers working with children and youth.
+This rule states that a child is never left alone with one volunteer worker.

 5. Required Reporting

-The law requires reporting of suspected child abuse.
+However, the law requires reporting of suspected child abuse.
 This means there needs to be clear reporting policies.

 The reporting process can be covered in training sessions for employees and volunteers.

-Each state is a little different so check your state statutes to ensure you have the property policy and procedure in place.
+Each state is a little different, so check your state statutes to ensure you have the property policy and procedure in place.

-There is no better time than now to dust off old policies, schedule training and talk to your congregation about steps you are taking to keep the kids you serve safe.
+There is no better time than now to dust off old policies, schedule training, and talk to your congregation about steps you are taking to keep the kids you serve safe.